natterstefan/dictcc/README.md

 }
 ```

-The result looks similar to this:
+A result looks something like this:

 ```json
 [